JackStelling/BiasMitigation/LNTL/README.md

 This project uses two main datasets: **Cityscapes** and **SYNTHIA**.

 #### **Cityscapes**
 The Cityscapes dataset is a widely used semantic segmentation benchmark.
 Cityscapes contains data from 50 cities in Europe.
-The datset contains over 5000 fine annoted images at a resolution of 2048 x 1024 providing pixel-level, instance-level and panoptic semantic ground truth labels.
+The dataset contains over 5000 fine annotated images at a resolution of 2048 x 1024 providing pixel-level, instance-level and panoptic semantic ground truth labels.

-- Visit the official cityscape website at: https://www.cityscapes-dataset.com/ for an in depth description of the dataset.
+- Visit the official cityscape website at: https://www.cityscapes-dataset.com/ for an in-depth description of the dataset.
 - Provide your email address and some contact information to gain access to the dataset downloads portal.
-- Once access is granted download the *gt-fine-trainvaltest.zip*  as shown below:
+- Once access is granted download the *gt-fine-trainvaltest.zip*.

-[]insert cityscapes download image here.(might be overkill)
+- To run the weather corruption experiments you must also download the fog and rain datasets at the bottom of the portal.

 #### SYNTHIA
 The Synthia dataset is comprised of photo-realistic images rendered from a virtual city.
 The dataset used in this paper is the *synthia-rand-cityscapes* subset containing 9400 images at a resolution of 1280 x 760; which contain labels compatible with Cityscapes, allowing for fairer cross examination of results.

 - Visit the official Synthia website at http://synthia-dataset.net/
 - Navigate to the downloads tab and download the *synthia-rand-cityscapes* subset for analysis.
-- An extra validation set is used in the project using a winter

 </br>